Wilhelm Müller: Works

-Müller's earliest lyrics are contained in a volume of poems, Bundesblüten, by several friends, which was published in 1816.
+Müller's earliest lyrics are in a volume of poems, Bundesblüten, by several friends, published in 1816.
 That same year he also published Blumenlese aus den Minnesängern (Flowers harvested from the Minnesingers).
 His literary reputation was made by the Gedichte aus den hinterlassenen Papieren eines reisenden Waldhornisten (in two volumes, 1821–1824), and the Lieder der Griechen (1821–1824).
-The latter collection was Germany's chief tribute of sympathy to the Greeks in their struggle against the Turkish yoke, a theme which inspired many poets of the time.
+The last-named collection was Germany's chief tribute of sympathy to the Greeks in their struggle against the Turkish yoke, a theme that inspired many poets of the time.
 Two volumes of Neugriechische Volkslieder, and Lyrische Reisen und epigrammatische Spaziergänge, followed in 1825 and 1827.
 Many of his poems imitate the German Volkslied.

 Müller also wrote a book on the Homerische Vorschule (1824; 2nd. ed., 1836), translated Marlowe's Faustus, and edited a Bibliothek der Dichtungen des 17.
 Jahrhunderts (1825–1827; in ten volumes), a collection of lyric poems.

 Editions

-Müller's Vermischte Schriften (Miscellaneous writings) were edited with a biography by Gustav Schwab (three volumes, 1830).
+Müller's Vermischte Schriften (Miscellaneous writings) was edited with a biography by Gustav Schwab (three volumes, 1830).
 Wilhelm Müller's Gedichte were collected in 1837 (4th ed., 1858), and also edited by his son, Friedrich Max Müller (1868).
 There are also numerous more recent editions, notably one in Reclam's Universalbibliothek (1894), and a critical edition by J. T. Hatfield (1906).